ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

   The same "append a suffix" rule would also apply to other common citations like WHO, CDC, UpToDate, and Wikipedia.
 For example, the WHO citation for Measles would be [WHO-Measles].

+  In `Pull Request 99`_, we decided to go with the above naming convention for now.
+But @James said it should be possible to adapt the sphinx builder to resolve citations to the most local level if desired.

 .. admonition:: Todo for template development